yast/yast-bootloader/SUPPORTED_SCENARIOS.md

 # Stage1 locations

 * MBR of disk where is /boot
-* MBR of identical disks in MD RAID if it contain /boot [fate](https://fate.novell.com/316983)
+* MBR of identical disks in MD RAID if it contains /boot [fate](https://fate.novell.com/316983)
 * /boot
 * extended partition
   * /boot has to be on a logical partition